Best gold and silver stocks

 Polymetal International is a gold and silver producer operating predominantly in Russia but also in Kazakhstan.
 It has nine operational mines that have delivered consistent growth over the last five years and are currently producing around 1.6 million ounces of gold equivalent each year, alongside a number of future growth projects.

-Production is expected to remain broadly flat in 2020, while the AISC is set to edge slightly higher than the $866 per ounce reported in 2019.
+Production is expected to remain broadly flat this year, while the AISC is set to edge slightly higher than the $866 per ounce reported in 2019.
 It has a policy to pay out 50% of underlying earnings in dividends, which have grown steadily over the years, and it is also known for making special distributions.

 Fresnillo is the leading producer of gold and silver in Mexico, with seven mines producing around 61.8 million ounces of silver, 922,500 ounces of gold and significant volumes of lead and zinc in 2019.
 It also has three mines in development and six earlier-stage exploration projects.
 Fresnillo’s unique point is its silver production.
 Although gold and silver prices are correlated, there are occasions when they become uncoupled and this can make Fresnillo an interesting stock for traders.